top of page

 Brazil travel guide with a 15-month toddler

-I wholeheartedly recommend anyone to take their kids to Brazil!!
+I wholeheartedly recommend that anyone take their kids to Brazil!!
 Why?
-Well, because Brazilians love kids and my kid loved Brazil.
+Well, because Brazilians love kids, and my kid loved Brazil.

-When we were choosing places to visit in Brazil we realized, Brazil is BIG, and not just big, it’s HUGE!
+When we were choosing places to visit in Brazil, we realized, Brazil is BIG, and not just big, it’s HUGE!
 The travel time from one location to another surprised us.
-We ended up choosing Rio and Salvador, Bahia.
+We ended up spending 10 days between Rio de Janeiro and Salvador, Bahia.
+See my full blog post on 10 day itinerary to Rio and Salvador in Brazil.

 Salvador- famous for its roots of Afro-Brazilian culture through Bahian cuisine